 Buy time with money

 Sometimes, time can be bought with money.
 The other day I wanted to have food from a neighborhood cafe.
 Instead of traveling to that place, I placed a call and got it delivered at my home.
-I paid a small amount of money but saved time.
+I paid a small amount of extra money but saved time.
 Internet shops are helpful here.
 If you already know what you are planning to buy, go and purchase it from Amazon or whatever works for you, but like I said earlier do not spend endless hours trying to decide on what to buy.
 Internet shops can be a trap if one is not careful.
 Another drawback of online shopping is the poor after-sales support.
-I have had some terrible experiences with Amazon lately.
+I have had some terrible experiences with Amazon and Aliexpress lately.
 Still, at times, online shopping can help.
-By not going to a shop and maybe by paying a little extra, you have saved time.
+By not going to a shop and maybe by paying a little extra, you have saved time, though at the cost of meeting some wonderful people (Be careful while shopping online – I prefer buying from local shops.
+See this article – Regular Store or Online Shop?).
 If you are planning to paint your fence, hire a painter.
 Let him do the job and you can use the time made free.
 Pay for higher internet bandwidth/speed and get your work done faster.

 Make use of the dead time